lrzjason/Comfyui-QwenEditUtils/README.md

 You can find a complete ComfyUI workflow example in the [`qwen-edit-plus_example.json`](qwen-edit-plus_example.json) file.
 This workflow demonstrates how to use the TextEncodeQwenImageEditPlus node with two reference images to create an outfit transfer effect.

 ## Update Log
+### v1.1.5
+- Rollback the vl resize and not resize output sequence

 ### v1.1.4
 - Updated crop method pad to preserve most of the image
 - Add CropWithPadInfo to crop generated image with pad info